quicwg/multipath/draft-ietf-quic-multipath.md

 it SHOULD send a MAX_PATHS frame to inform the peer that it could use new active path identifiers.

-If the client has used all the allocated connection IDs for a path, it is supposed to retire those that are not used anymore, and the server is supposed to provide replacements for that path, see {{Section 5.1.2. of QUIC-TRANSPORT}}.
+If the client has consumed all the allocated connection IDs for a path, it is supposed to retire those that are not actively used anymore, and the server is supposed to provide replacements for that path, see {{Section 5.1.2. of QUIC-TRANSPORT}}.
 Sending a MP_RETIRE_CONNECTION_ID frame indicates that the connection ID will not be used anymore.
-If the path is still active, the peer SHOULD replace it with a new connection ID using a MP_NEW_CONNECTION_ID frame.
+In response, if the path is still active, the peer SHOULD provide new connection IDs using MP_NEW_CONNECTION_ID frames.

 Retirement of connection IDs will not retire the Path ID that correspones to the connection ID.